-We are launching a pre-application consultation exhibition to gain views and feedback on our proposals for the Argyll and Kintyre 275kV Substations planning application.
-Alongside this we shall also be introducing and seeking views on the proposed Sheirdrim wind farm connection project.
+Thank you to those who participated in our recent virtual pre-application consultation exhibition.
+This has helped us to gain views and feedback on our proposals for the Argyll and Kintyre 275kV Substations and the proposed Sheirdrim Wind Farm Connection Project.

-If you have any queries about joining the virtual consultation, or if you would like us to send you a paper copy of the consultation booklet, please contact the Community Liaison Manager.
+If you have any queries about the virtual consultation that took place, or if you would like us to send you a paper copy of the consultation booklet, please contact the Community Liaison Manager.

 We are developing a project which will seek to connect Scottish Power's Sheidrim Wind Farm located west of Claonaig, in Argyll to our SSEN Transmission network

 The 84MW windfarm requires a single circuit 132kV overhead line (OHL) connection from the windfarm substation compound to the existing Crossaig 132kV substation, which will be approximately 11km in length.